Balcony Inspection Checklist: What You Need To Know

 When to Get a Balcony Inspection

-Potential buyers of condos and other multistory properties can benefit from calling local home inspection companies to take a closer look at their balconies.
+Potential buyers of condos and other multistory properties can benefit from calling local home inspection companies to look closer at their balconies.
 Professional home inspectors with knowledge of local building codes and weather conditions can notice potential issues that you may otherwise miss.
 Checking outdoor spaces, like balconies and decks, is typically part of a more general home inspection.
 This can help potential buyers make a more informed decision.
+Familiarize yourself with hiring a home inspector, so you know you’re hiring the right person for you.

-The North American Deck and Railing Association (NADRA) recommends regularly inspecting your own balcony, and basic maintenance can go a long way in preserving its safety and condition.
-In the first few years following a new home inspection, check the balcony for any wood shrinkage or if any structural elements have been impacted by the settling foundation.
+The North American Deck and Railing Association (NADRA) recommends regularly inspecting your balcony.
+Basic maintenance can go a long way in preserving its safety and condition.
+In the first few years following a new home inspection, check the balcony for wood shrinkage or if the settling foundation has impacted any structural elements.

 Need professional help with your project?